20th Century United States

 5. Challenge shared assumptions and cultural stereotypes through discussion, written and oral means.

-6. Identify the chronology of events and construct a narrative about some aspect of 20th century or modern U.S. history.
+6. Identify the chronology of events and construct a narrative about some aspect of 20th century or modern United States history.

 7. Identify geographical context of 20th and early 21st century historical events.